3vm/dsn_verif/Ehgu_white_paper.md

 Massive Value Creation
 ----------------------
 Consider candidates certified through this process for jobs without asking for extra qualifications like degrees.
 Job specific extra skill requirements may be specified.
-Let people from varied backgrounds from across the world contribute to the electronics industry by providing open source reference design libraries, advanced software as a service, open process technology support files for design.
+Let people from varied backgrounds from across the world contribute to the electronics industry by greatly expanding the existing open source reference design libraries, advanced software as a service, open process technology support files for design.
 Enjoy the massive value that gets created by a flood of new designs!

 Proposed Certifications
 -----------------------